MG ZS (crossover): Facelift

 In September 2020, MG launched the ZS facelift as the MG ZST in Australia.
 The 'T' letter denotes the newly introduced turbo engine which is a 1.3-litre turbo petrol engine with 6-speed automatic gearbox and MG Pilot safety features.

 In September 2021, the facelift version was introduced in India as the MG Astor and will be sold alongside the ZS EV.
 Several adjustments were made for the Indian market, such as a redesigned grille.

+In 2023, the MG ZS in facelift model were launched in the Taiwan market by importing to the country from China by China Motor Corporation, and later being locally assembled.
+The Taiwanese-market ZS engine is only 1.5-litre naturally aspirated engine mated to a CVT.
+It has a Level 2 driver assistance (MG Pilot) equipment in a single specification.

 Engines

 The ZS has two petrol engines options, an updated SMTC developed version of the naturally aspirated 1.5-litre as found in the MG3, known in this guise as the NSE Plus (formerly just NSE) the updated engine is tuned differently in each market based on locally applicable emission regulations.

 In China, for example, the engine is tuned to deliver 120 PS and 150 Nm torque.
 In the United Kingdom, where the emission regulations are more strict, the engine delivers 106 PS and 141 Nm of torque.

 The second engine is a new turbocharged three cylinder engine, developed by SAIC in conjunction with General Motors.
 In China, it produces 125 PS and 175 Nm torque, but in the United Kingdom, it produces 111 PS and 160 Nm torque.